 Bankhart Lesion Repair

-Bankhart Lesion Repair is a minimally invasive arthroscopic procedure.
+Bankhart Lesion Repair is a minimally invasive arthroscopic procedure that is used to treat a dislocated shoulder.
 Like most shoulder surgeries, we recommend having progressive physical therapy for a few weeks afterwards.

 Arthroscopic Rotator Cuff Repair